dhincerti/inSlider/README.md

 # inSlider

-The inSlider is a really simple slider jquery plugin that uses css3 to make the effects.
+The inSlider is a really simple slider jQuery plugin that uses css3 to make the effects.

 ## How to use